 “The quality of training with integrated schools is better”.

-The components (or modules) of a Modular route to a CPL/MEIR with ATPL theory are;
+The components (or modules) of a Modular route to becoming a commerical pilot (CPL/MEIR with ATPL theory) are;

 - An ICAO PPL (A PPL issued by any state other than Liechtenstein and the Cook Islands);